Skip to content

 4. Avoid the return keyword in your class’s constructor method

-Suppose your class's constructor returns a non-primitive value.
-In that case, JavaScript will ignore the values of all the keyword this and assign the non-primitive to the new keyword expression.
+Suppose your class’s constructor returns a non-primitive value.
+In that case, JavaScript will ignore the values of all the this keywords and assign the non-primitive to the new keyword expression.

 For instance, consider the following code: